sparkleformation/sfn-lambda/README.md

 #### S3 lambda function file storage

-By default the `sfn-lambda` callback will use the bucket named provided by the `nesting_bucket` configuration item.
+By default the `sfn-lambda` callback will use the bucket name provided by the `nesting_bucket` configuration item.
 This can be customized to use a different bucket by modifying the configuration: